DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/finance-users.md

 - New values are applied
 - The version is incremented (patch version)
 - The statement’s `contract_version` is updated to match the new contract version

+Contracts that are no longer in use or identified as duplicates have their `version` prefixed with `unused_` (e.g. `unused_0.0.1`) to indicate they should not be used for statement calculations.